Concord Charlie Predicts An Early Spring

 CONCORD CHARLIE PREDICTS AN EARLY SPRING

 ATHENS, W.Va. – It’s official!
-Concord Charlie has predicted an early spring.
+Concord Charlie did not see his shadow and has predicted an early spring.

-Concord University President Dr. Kendra Boggess relayed the famed groundhog’s weather forecast to guests gathered for 37th Annual Concord University Groundhog Day Breakfast held today (Monday, Feb.
-2, 2015) in University Point’s Pais Fellowship Hall on the Athens campus.
+Concord University Vice President and Academic Dean Dr. Peter Viscusi relayed the famed groundhog’s weather forecast to guests gathered for the 39th Annual Concord University Groundhog Day Breakfast held today (Thursday, Feb.
+2, 2017) in University Point’s Pais Fellowship Hall on the Athens campus.

 According to Groundhog Day tradition, if the groundhog sees his shadow the morning of Feb.
 2, six more weeks of winter can be expected.
 An early spring will be on the way if he doesn’t see his shadow.

-Concord Charlie has been the official predictor of the coming of spring for 37 years on Groundhog Day at the Campus Beautiful.
+Concord Charlie has been the official predictor of the coming of spring for 39 years on Groundhog Day at “The Campus Beautiful.”

 The Concord Charlie tradition was originated in 1978 by the late Professor R.T.
 “Tom” Hill.
 As chairman of both the geography department and the Appalachian Studies program at Concord, Hill started the Groundhog Day Breakfast as a means to celebrate a bit of Appalachian heritage and highlight the program.

 Charlie shared the spotlight at the breakfast with the 2017 Grand Groundhog Watcher, award-winning playwright and actor Vain Colby of Bluefield, W.Va.
 The Grand Groundhog Watcher honor is bestowed on an individual who has positively impacted life and culture in West Virginia.